 - 4500mAh battery (Pro), 4780mAh battery (Mi 10)

 The Xiaomi Mi 10 will use the Qualcomm Snapdragon 865 platform and offer 5G on both handsets.
 There are a couple of RAM and storage options, starting at 8GB/128GB for the Mi 10, and 8GB/256GB for the Mi 10 Pro.
-Both have the option of 12GB RAM.
+Both have the option of 12GB RAM, although not all variants will be available in all areas.
 Xiaomi has confirmed LPDDR5 RAM and UFS3.0 storage.

 When it comes to the battery, it appears as though the Mi 10 might have a slightly larger battery, based on the specs.
 It's reported as 4780mAh, whereas the Mi 10 Pro is reported as 4500mAh, but we'll keep an eye on this to see if these details are accurate.